charm0212/worldbank-case-study/README.md

 Missing observations were retained as `NaN` values throughout the pipeline.
 Growth rates and share calculations were only computed when sufficient valid observations were available.

-===
+---

 ### Enhancements (12.06.2026)

-The core data pipeline has been refactored to make the data collection pipeline more robust and flexible.
-The architecture now explicitly implements the following python patterns:
+The core data pipeline has been refactored to make the data collection process more robust and flexible.
+The implementation now includes the following Python patterns and improvements:

-1. **Exception Handling (`try-except-els`)**
+1. **Exception Handling (`try-except-else`):**
 Added structured exception handling around:

 * Configuration loading